mcheiva/workshop-dds/cpp/exercises/02/README.md

 ```

 In this example a listener was used.
 You could omit it, but then the DataWriter would have no visibility into system events that are typically important for logging.

+Start the publisher and verify that everything compiles.
+When prompted about the windows firewall click "show more" and ensure all 3 boxes are ticked, then hit okay and login with your secondary eiva account.